srirangav/wl2url/README.txt

 Install:

-    Copy wl2url.pl to a directory in your $PATH.
+    1. Copy wl2url.pl to a directory in your $PATH.
 For example:

         $ cp wl2url.pl ~/bin

+    2. Copy wl2url.1 to a man page directory in you $MANPATH.
+For
+       example:

+        $ cp wl2url.1 ~/man/man1

 Supported MacOSX Versions: